 [MA] + [TAY] + [OH]

-Mateo is a Health Equity Intern and a third-year Health Sciences major (Class of ’27).
+Mateo is a Health Equity Intern and a fourth-year Health Sciences major (Class of ’27).
 His research interests include exploring the social and structural determinants of health, with the goal of reducing health inequities in underserved communities and advancing approaches to promote mental health and overall well-being.
 In his free time, he enjoys weightlifting, baseball, running, and playing music.

 She/her